xuankimtran/docs-1/pages/katalon-studio/docs/git-integration-authentication.md

 > Starting from **version 7.0.0**, Katalon Studio supports connecting to Git with SSH Keys.

 In Katalon Studio, you can generate and add SSH keys to SSH agents without coding.
 With SSH keys, you can clone your Katalon Studio Project from cloud-hosted services of Git and integrate them with Katalon Studio.
-Cloud-hosted services of Git including:
+Cloud-based Git services include:

 * GitHub
 * GitLab
 * BitBucket
 * Microsoft Azure DevOps

-In this tutorial, you will learn how to generate SSH keys and clone a repository from cloud-hosted services of Git with an SSH protocal.
+In this tutorial, you will learn how to generate SSH keys and clone a repository from cloud-hosted services of Git with an SSH protocol.

 > Requirements:
 >
 > - An active Katalon Studio Enterprise license.
-> - Connect to your cloud-hosted services of Git account.
-> - You already create a repository in your cloud-hosted services of Git.
+> - An existing cloud-based Git repository for your projects.
 You can download or clone our CI sample project from our Github repository: [CI sample](https://github.com/katalon-studio-samples/ci-samples).
+> - An existing account for your Git repository of choice.
 ## Generate SSH keys

 1. To configure options for SSH, in **Katalon Studio > Preferences**, go to **General > Network Connection > SSH2**.